 Can I undertake a middle lane hogger?

-Rules 264-269 of the Highway Code which cover overtaking state: “Keep in the left lane unless overtaking.”
+According to Rule 264-269 of the Highway Code which cover overtaking, it states: “Keep in the left lane unless overtaking.”
 Middle lane hoggers – drivers who sit in the middle lane when the lane to the left is empty ‑ are clearly breaking that rule.
 Although not strictly illegal, you shouldn’t undertake them.
 It makes you no better at driving than they are!

 But if it’s safer than moving from the left lane into the right lane to go past them before returning to the left lane, you might argue you have a good reason to do it.